-Leveling does not hurt the schedule and should be tried to see the results.
+Leveling does not hurt the schedule and should be tested to see the results.
 Leveling can be removed at any time.
 To the right of the Level All button, there is a Clear leveling option.

-With the Team Planner view showing, click Format button and view the Formart bar.
-There is an option button called Prevent Overallocations.
-When this option is turned on, all resources will be leveled and continuously releveled with every task change.
+In Team Planner view, click Format tab to view the Format menu bar.
+There is an option button labeled Prevent Overallocations.
+When this option is turned on, all resources will be leveled and continuously re-leveled with each task change.
 Additional assignments are created in other views.
-The leveling will be refreshed as a result of returning to the Team Planner view.
+Returning to Team Planner view will refresh leveling.